-Activity Evidence that supports this approach Challenge number(s) addressed Academic mentors 56,975 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one and also 1 to three.
-One to one tuition EEF (educationendow-mentfoundation.org.uk) 1,2
+Activity Evidence that supports this approach Challenge number(s) addressed Academic mentor 0'5 reading 15,000 payment to support disadvantaged learners focus on phonics intervention with year 1 and year 2 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one and also 1 to three.
+One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,2

-And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Early Years Practioners 27,342 Reduced class size for teaching input to enable more support to be given to vulnerable learners.
-Catchup 1:1 and group sessions within the class and supported quality interactions with adults in the classroom.
+Early Years Practioners x2 55000 Reduced class size for teaching input to enable more support to be given to vulnerable learners.
+Catch-up 1:1 and group sessions within the class and supported quality interactions with adults in the classroom.
 Delivery of Speech and language program to identified children.
-1,2,3 HLTA reading 28,829 Book Buddies: Higher Level Teaching Assistant to train and co-ordinate reading buddies to work with pupil premium children to make sure they reach their targets and make good progress in reading.
-Y3 additonal phonics groups to support those falling behind.
-1:1 intervention has a positive impact as identified in EEF Small group tuition Toolkit Strand Education Endowment Foundation EEF 1 Year 1 LSAs 50,420 Targeted 1;1 and small group support focusing upon reading, writing and mathematics skills within lessons and additionally providing 'Keep up' pupils.
-Phonics Toolkit Strand Education Endowment Foundation EEF 1and 2 Precision teaching 1:1 intervention bespoke to CYP need 20,448 Precison teaching is well researched in to impact it has on the acquisition of Early Reading Skills.
-It is bespoke, 1:1 and focus on the specifc pupil's needs.
-Microsoft Word - CS1Murton15-18 (ucl.ac.uk) 1 Maths Counts 20,448 Bespoke maths input will improve pupils' ability to master fluency.
+1,2,3 HLTA reading 15,000 Book Buddies: Higher Level Teaching Assistant to train and co-ordinate reading buddies to work with pupil premium children to make sure they reach their targets and make good progress in reading.
+Y3 additional phonics groups to support those falling behind.
+1:1 intervention has a positive impact as identified in EEF Small group tuition Toolkit Strand Education Endowment Foundation EEF 1 Precision teaching 1:1 intervention bespoke to CYP need 21,000 Precision teaching is well researched in to impact it has on the acquisition of Early Reading Skills.
+It is bespoke, 1:1 and focus on the specific pupil's needs.
+Microsoft Word - CS1Murton15-18 (ucl.ac.uk) 1 Maths Counts 21,000 Bespoke maths input will improve pupils' ability to master fluency.
 Diagnostic assessments feed into the planning for the pupils to move forward their learning.
-The IXL Real-Time Diagnostic 1
+The IXL Real-Time Diagnostic 1 Speech and language intervention 10,500 Specific speech and language intervention supporting strategies and targets from the speech and language therapist Oral language interventions EEF (educationendowmentfoundation.org.uk) 1,2